 There may have been things she was able to see as an adult that you were not able to see as a child.
 Maybe she didn’t make the right choice and her interference kept you from growing through the experience of your first love.
 Either way, she hurt you.
 And you heal yourself by forgiving her.

 So, how do you stop thinking about what could have been?

 You can practice through stopping behaviors by making a list of things you can do in the present to improve your marriage.
-Put them in your phone.
+Put them on your phone.
 Here are a few ideas:

-1. Confront your husband about your dissatisfaction in your marriage.
-It’s scary, but you will never have change until you address the problem.
+1. Confront your husband about your dissatisfaction with your marriage.
+It’s scary, but you will never change until you address the problem.